8ude/UG212_AudioForGames_Fall19/README.md

 WEEK 3 ASSIGNMENT
 ------

 [Choose 3 animated gifs from this directory](https://drive.google.com/open?id=1KtKVr2g5EDVzZFDWw0WlUdZo5YfYev41).
-If you want, you can find or make your own, provided that it is roughly 10 seconds long and contains a significant amount of motion.
+If you want, you can find or make your own, provided that they are roughly 10 seconds long and contains a significant amount of motion.

 Add sound effects to accompany the gifs.
 The goal for the first pass is to have a distinct sound for every distinct motion - try to make it believable, as if the motions in the gif are producing the sound.

 Then, do a "second pass."
 Choose different source material, and take a different artistic direction.
 Try to still have sound for almost every motion.

-Render these as WEBM videos and [upload them here when you're done](https://drive.google.com/drive/folders/1_NTeqrtVU8Dj2K09JdBUYNX1nlUfO-sr?usp=sharing).
+Render these (there should be 6 total)as WEBM videos and [upload them here when you're done](https://drive.google.com/drive/folders/1_NTeqrtVU8Dj2K09JdBUYNX1nlUfO-sr?usp=sharing).
 Make a sub-folder with your name

 WEEK 2 ASSIGNMENTS
 ------